 This permit also includes specific requirements pertaining to climate change such as the required preparation of a Vulnerability Analysis as part of an Emergency Plan to ensure the effective operation of the treatment works and facilities under emergency conditions, including those due to climate change.
 Floodproofing, climate change, and resiliency are incorporated in the design of CSO projects.

-Table of Contents
+Table of Contents for the Draft Permit

 This permit package contains the items below: